-Front Range Pipeline, LLC (FRPL) is headquartered in Laurel, Mont., and is owned by CHS, Inc. an American, farmer-owned cooperative.
-FRPL transport's more than 65,000 barrels crude oil from the Canadian Border to refineries in Great Falls, Laurel and Billings, MT area.
-FRPL moves product across 389 miles of pipeline in MT, with storage facilities in Santa Rita, Cutbank, Buffalo, Laurel and Billings.
-Our pipeline varies in size from 6-16 inches with MOP of up to 1480.
-We are only located in Montana and on average spend over \$4,000,000 dollars a year in State property taxes.
-These taxes go to support our schools, roads, and local community services.
+Front Range Pipeline, LLC (FRPL) is headquartered in Laurel, MT and is owned by CHS, Inc. a farmer-owned cooperative.
+FRPL transports more than 65,000 barrels of crude oil via 389 miles of pipeline from the Canadian Border into the refineries located in Great Falls, Laurel and Billings.
+Our pipeline varies in size from 6-16 inches with a maximum operating pressure up to 1480psi.
+FRPL contributes nearly \$4,000,000 dollars a year on average in Montana property taxes.
+These taxes go to support city, county and state services including support for schools, roads, and senior citizens.

 As a large and diverse business serving many stakeholders, including customers, employees, communities and owners, CHS maintains the highest commitment to "doing the right thing."
-That means meeting regulatory compliance in our daily business operations, our financial reporting and our environmental, health and safety programs.
-As subsidiaries of CHS, Cenex Pipeline, LLC and Front Range Pipeline, LLC. are fully committed to operating a safe and reliable hazardous liquid pipeline system in Montana and North Dakota.
+That means meeting regulatory operations, our financial reporting and our environmental, health and safety programs.
+A subsidiary of CHS, Front Range Pipeline, LLC. is fully committed to operating a safe and reliable pipeline system in Montana.